After-Shock/Cloudbox-wiki/Pushover.md

 1. UnionFS Cleaner will restart itself when it detects config.json has changed.

-## Cloudbox Backup
+## Cloudbox Backup (coming soon)

-To have UnionFS Cleaner send you alerts every time it starts and finishes, follow to steps below.
+To have Pushover send you alerts every time Cloudbox backup starts and finishes, follow to steps below.